ClassicPress/classicpress-seo/readme.txt

 Classic SEO is the first SEO plugin built specifically to work with ClassicPress.
 The plugin contains many essential SEO tools to help optimize your website.

 **As this plugin is still in the development & testing stage, use it on a production site at your own risk.**

+* * *

+== Installation ==

+* 1. Head over to the [Releases section](https://github.com/ClassicPress-plugins/classicpress-seo/releases) of this GitHub repository.
+* 2. Expand the "Assets" dropdown by the latest release and download the `classicpress-seo.zip` file.
+* 3. Go to the "Plugins > Add New" section of your site's dashboard and upload the zip file there using the "Upload Plugin" button.

 == Key Features ==